notionparallax/wp2frontEnd/_includes/tips.md

 - If you want a particular article to be in the upcoming edition, then tag it with <code>wpMustPrint</code>.
 If you don't want something to be printed, then tag it with <code>wpNoPrint</code>.

-  Once you've tagged something with each of those tags, they'll be in your tag list to use whenever you like.
+  Once you've tagged something with each of those tags, Pocket will remember them so it's easy to tag articles with them in future.

 - Articles with `computer code` can be hard to print because the lines are sometimes really long, you can't exclude them yet but we're working on it.